 -- From President Schlissel’s Charge to the U-M Community for a Strategic Planning Process on Diversity, Equity, and Inclusion (July 2015)

-Below is an Executive Summary of the highlights of the Kinesiology DEI Plan.
-To access the full plan, please visit myumi.ch/gjAZY.
+Below is an executive summary of the highlights of the Kinesiology DEI Plan.
+To access the full plan, please visit myumi.ch/88MOW.
 The plan is a living document.
 It will undergo continual revisions, it welcomes additional input, and it will be revised and adjusted accordingly (as new ideas are generated, new information is obtained, and different needs arise).
 I encourage you to review the full plan, and I welcome your feedback.
-You may send your comments to firstname.lastname@example.org.
+You may send your comments to email@example.com.

 As you can imagine, achieving the ideals of diversity, equity, and inclusion will take a continual, systematic, and sustained team effort.
 This process will span the next several years as we continue to plan, implement, evaluate, and revise our DEI efforts and initiatives.
 The participation and engagement of our faculty, staff, and students in this process is critical!
 We need your feedback (your thoughts, suggestions, and ideas) to create an effective document to strategically guide our DEI efforts and to facilitate and sustain our success.
 We also need your active support, involvement, participation in our DEI activities.
 In the true spirit of team…I hope you will be ALL IN for diversity, equity, and inclusion in Kinesiology!